Course Information and Training Requirements

 - Who should consider taking this course?
 Anyone who wants to discover how to use heavy equipment like excavators.
 This includes everyone from recent high school grads to veterans, as well as those who are new to construction.

 - What can you expect after completing this course?
 You’ll be certified to operate a total of eight different pieces of machinery.
-Plus, we work with more than 200 national partners, and have a 91% job placement rate, so we can help you find work once you’ve completed the program.
+We have job placement assistance available to you through our Career Services department

 - How long does the course last?
 Just six weeks.